QMonkey/monkey-vim/README.md

 F3      Toggle Tagbar
 F4      Toggle Gundo
 F5      Toggle paste mode
-F6      Run current project.
+F7      Run current project asynchronously.
 You can use ":FocusDispatch" command to override the default command.
 For example, :FocusDispatch gcc % -o a.out
-F7      Same as F6, but run current project asynchronously F8      Toggle output window of F6 or F7
+F8      Toggle output window of F7
 F9      Markdown preview in browser
 F10     Toggle RainbowParentheses
 F11     Toggle fullscreen, only available in GUI mode